SalesLoft/techops-exercise/README.md

 - A Docker-ized application
 - Deployment files for Kubernetes

-Please use Python and [pytest](https://docs.pytest.org/en/stable/) for the API and test suite.
+Please use Python for the API.
 We recommend [Flask](https://flask.palletsprojects.com/en/1.1.x/) as well.

 ## Expected API